jorbDehmel/oak/docs/manual.md

 provides a `turtle::turtle` object, which is a turtle with a pen on a canvas.
 This turtle can rotate and move, lift or set down a pen, and thus draw pictures.

+## `cereal`

+This package provides serialization resources for `Oak` objects.
+It compiles arbitrary objects to hexadecimal, which is then transmittable.
+It **cannot** compile executable code, and the serialization format must be known at compile time, so it is runtime safe (like `json`, unlike `pickle`).

 ## `stl`